joaopauloschuler/neural-api/examples/SimpleNLP/README.md

 ```

 ## Example with Transformer Decoder, Vocabulary and Multiple Outputs
 The currently leading NLP neural network models use tokenized datasets and vocabulary.
-The tokenized dataset and the vocabulary can be downloaded with:
+In this example, the [tokenized dataset](https://huggingface.co/datasets/schuler/TinyStories4Pascal-Tokenized-v2) and its vocabulary can be downloaded with:
 ```
 git clone https://huggingface.co/datasets/schuler/TinyStories4Pascal-Tokenized-v2
 unzip TinyStories4Pascal-Tokenized-v2/tinystories-100k-tokenized3k.csv.zip